tomdorr/COM304_FOUNDATION_1/README.md

 Having set up your own github account, you will then `fork` this module repository which just means creating a clone (or copy) of this repo in your own github account.

 Forking the upstream repository into your account will allow you to maintain your own work based upon the tutorial material.

+---
+**NOTE**

-Your personal work in your repository will be part of the assessment.
+* Your personal work in your repository will be part of the assessment.

+---

 Forking the upstream repository will allow your tutor to continue to work on their `upstream` copy of the material while you can work separately on your own copy.

 If any changes are `committed` upstream by the tutor, you can `merge` those changes into your local repository and use them in your own work.
 You can also use this as a method for getting the example code onto your raspberry pi.

-We will cover the merging process in [Session 1](../main/sessions/session1).
+We will cover the merging process in [Session 2](../main/sessions/session2).

 To make merging easier, this repository is organised in three separate sections.